OpenPIL/OpenPIL/README.md

 These are the instructions to install the OpenPIL AI locally and get started with analysing those Summary of Product Characteristics Documents (.pdf).
 NOTE: The AI currently only works for SmPC's in European format.

 ### Installation
-The OpenPIL AI is really easy install.
+The OpenPIL AI is really easy to install.
 Simply type the below command into your terminal.

 ```
 pip install OpenPIL